10 Best Push Lawn Mowers 2023 – Reviews & Top Picks

 Not all mowers are created equal, and it’s difficult to discern what is good and what isn’t.
 It depends on how large your yard is and the difficulty of the terrain.
 These considerations can help you narrow down what type of mower will meet your expectations.

 As you can see, mowers are not as straightforward as they may first appear to be.
 There are many types and models that come with a variety of features.
-The Sun Joe electric mower is at the top of our list, offering many great features that make mowing less of a chore.
-If you are looking for the best value with simple features, look no further than the Great States reel mower.
+The Sun Joe electric mower is at the top of our list of best push lawn mowers, offering many great features that make mowing less of a chore.
+If you are looking for the best push lawn mower for the money with simple features, look no further than the Great States reel mower.
 Our premium choice is the Craftsman M105 gas mower, which can power through the toughest jobs in your yard.

 It’s up to you, the buyer, to figure out what mower will work best with your yard and that will meet your expectations.
-Our comprehensive review list and buyer’s guide should lead you in the right direction in choosing a mower that you will love.
+Our comprehensive review list and buyer’s guide should lead you in the right direction in choosing the best push lawn mower that you will love.